The Path of Life

 and after the fire a still small voice.”
 1 Kings 19: 11-12 NKJV

-There are times when we, also are desperate to hear God.
-We want Him to dramatically move the mountains in our path, to lift us up from the valleys we must walk through, to make straight the wanderings of our soul.
-These are times when we most question His timing, to always refuse acting in haste according to our demands.
+There are times when we are also desperate to hear God.
+We want Him to dramatically move the mountains in our path, to lift us from the valleys we must walk through, to make straight the wanderings of our souls.
+These are times when we most question His timing when He refuses to act in haste according to our demands.
 Locked in earthly, limited time in contrast to His eternal perspective, we just do not get it!

 We are not alone in this.
 Mary and Martha got upset with Jesus about His timing, which allowed their brother, Lazarus, to die: